Correctly Identifying the Nutritional Needs of Cannabis

 Fertilizing is a science in itself, and euphoric overfertilizing in particular is severely punished.
 The following table is intended to provide an overview of the most important nutrients and their trapdoors.

 Now we know what belongs on a cannabis menu and can roughly estimate how the plant places its order.
-In the next part, we will devote ourselves to the Grünkraft Witch's Kitchen and reveal how our in-house fertilizer chef conjures up our plants' favorite menus.
+In this sense: Enjoy!

 Adams, Philip.
 Weedology: Alles über den Cannabis-Anbau.
 2018.
 Solothurn.
 Nachtschatten Verlag AG.